-Vibration stress relief (VSR) is a common method to eliminate the internal residual stress of engineering materials.
+Vibration stress relief (VSR) is a commonly used method for eliminating internal residual stress in engineering materials.

-When the vector sum of the residual internal stress and the additional vibration stress in the workpiece exceeds the yield strength of the material by vibration, a small amount of plastic deformation occurs in the material, so that the internal stress in the material can be relaxed and reduced.
+In this method, the workpiece is subjected to vibrations, and if the sum of the residual internal stress and the additional vibration stress exceeds the material’s yield strength, it leads to a small amount of plastic deformation, thereby relaxing and reducing the internal stress in the material.

 Fig. 13 strain quantifiable VSR system

-Mechanical treatment is to reduce the residual stress by using the method of small plastic deformation on the surface of the object, including parts colliding with each other, surface rolling, surface drawing, surface sizing and fine pressing in the mold.
+Mechanical treatment involves reducing residual stress through small plastic deformation on the surface of an object.
+This can be achieved through methods such as parts colliding with each other, surface rolling, surface drawing, surface sizing, and fine pressing in a mold.